 When you visit, you can expect to gain a lot of knowledge about the life cycle of a sea turtle, the different types of sea turtles in the Indian Ocean, and about how their lives are endangered at present.
 It’s also a great place to stop by and observe how sea turtles are hatched and released back into their natural habitat.

-I have no doubt that this 10 Days in Sri Lanka Itinerary gives you a real sense of the bio-diversity that exists in Sri Lanka.
-It covers places that let you enjoy and learn about the beautiful country at the same time.
+I do not doubt that this 10 Days in Sri Lanka Itinerary gives you a real sense of the bio-diversity that exists in the country.
+It covers places that let you enjoy and learn about beautiful Sri Lanka at the same time.
 You will love the transformation of the ambience and climate as you move from one place to another.

-If you are planning to extend your 10 day trip, head over to the Northern Province to get an insight into the ethnic conflict that inflicted the country with immense damage.
+If you are planning to extend your ten-day trip, head over to the Northern Province to get an insight into the ethnic conflict that inflicted the country with immense damage.
 Visit it after Colombo and then get back on track with this itinerary!

 This article was edited by Loredana Elena and was first published on Dec 4, 2019 14:52 UTC.

 Get excited about travel by subscribing for the latest articles and announcements.